 Occasionally, the orthodontist may use tension between upper and lower jaws to help promote correct alignment.
 This is often done with elastic bands stretched between opposing teeth.

 Fixed dental braces use the pressure of an adjustable arch wire running through brackets and bands fixed to your teeth to align your teeth and jaws properly.
-Small elastic ties — which can be ...
+Small elastic or metal ties fix the wire ...

 On average, most people wear full braces for one to three years.
-Retainers may be worn for months, years or indefinitely.
+Retainers may be worn indefinitely to ensure that the final results remain stable.

 Braces are generally very effective in realigning crooked teeth and correcting improperly positioned jaws.
-But the person wearing the braces has an important role to play in the ultimate success of the treatment.
-Care must be taken to follow your orthodontist's instructions precisely, especially during the retention period.
-When it comes to this final phase, it's important to wear the retainer as directed, or risk losing the benefits gained while wearing the fixed braces.
+But the person wearing the braces has an important role to play in the success of the treatment.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.